 Downtown Coalition for Grief Support

-While everyone responds to grief in different ways, at different paces, one thing remains constant: the ongoing support of family, friends, and those who understand loss helps us heal.
+Westminster continues to support the work of this coalition which reaches out into the community to offer a ministry of listening and caring.
+While everyone responds to grief in different ways, one thing remains constant — the ongoing support of family, friends, and those who understand loss, help us heal.